Telecommunications: Local area networks and wide area networks

 Despite the growth of the Internet, the characteristics of local area networks (LANs)—computer networks that do not extend beyond a few kilometres—remain distinct.
 This is because networks on this scale do not require all the features associated with larger networks and are often more cost-effective and efficient without them.
 When they are not connected with the Internet, they also have the advantages of privacy and security.
 However, purposefully lacking a direct connection to the Internet does not provide assured protection from hackers, military forces, or economic powers.
 These threats exist if there are any methods for connecting remotely to the LAN.

 Wide area networks (WANs) are private computer networks that may extend for thousands of kilometres.
 Once again, some of their advantages include privacy and security.
 Prime users of private LANs and WANs include armed forces and intelligence agencies that must keep their information secure and secret.

 In the mid-1980s, several sets of communication protocols emerged to fill the gaps between the data-link layer and the application layer of the OSI reference model.
 These included AppleTalk, IPX, and NetBIOS with the dominant protocol set during the early 1990s being IPX due to its popularity with MS-DOS users.
 TCP/IP existed at this point, but it was typically only used by large government and research facilities.

 As the Internet grew in popularity and its traffic was required to be routed into private networks, the TCP/IP protocols replaced existing local area network technologies.
 Additional technologies, such as DHCP, allowed TCP/IP-based computers to self-configure in the network.
 Such functions also existed in the AppleTalk/ IPX/ NetBIOS protocol sets.

 Whereas Asynchronous Transfer Mode (ATM) or Multiprotocol Label Switching (MPLS) are typical data-link protocols for larger networks such as WANs; Ethernet and Token Ring are typical data-link protocols for LANs.
 These protocols differ from the former protocols in that they are simpler, e.g., they omit features such as quality of service guarantees, and offer medium access control.
 Both of these differences allow for more economical systems.

 Despite the modest popularity of Token Ring in the 1980s and 1990s, virtually all LANs now use either wired or wireless Ethernet facilities.
 At the physical layer, most wired Ethernet implementations use copper twisted-pair cables (including the common 10BASE-T networks).
-However, some early implementations used heavier coaxial cables and some recent implementations (especially high-speed ones) use optical fibers.
-When optic fibers are used, the distinction must be made between multimode fibers and single-mode fibers.
-Multimode fibers can be thought of as thicker optical fibers that are cheaper to manufacture devices for, but that suffer from less usable bandwidth and worse attenuation—implying poorer long-distance performance.
+However, some early implementations used heavier coaxial cables and some recent implementations (especially high-speed ones) use optical fibres.
+When optic fibres are used, the distinction must be made between multimode fibres and single-mode fibres.
+Multimode fibres can be thought of as thicker optical fibres that are cheaper to manufacture devices for, but that suffer from less usable bandwidth and worse attenuation—implying poorer long-distance performance.